helm/helm/docs/charts.md

 to be used as starters.
 Such charts should be designed with the following considerations in mind:

-- The `Chart.yaml` will be overwritten by the genertor.
+- The `Chart.yaml` will be overwritten by the generator.
 - Users will expect to modify such a chart's contents, so documentation should indicate how users can do so.